Harvey (play)

-Harvey is a 1944 play by the American playwright Mary Chase.
-She received the Pulitzer Prize for Drama for the work in 1945.
+Harvey is a 1944 play by the American playwright Mary Chase, who received the Pulitzer Prize for Drama for the work in 1945.
 It has been adapted for film and television several times, most notably in a 1950 film starring James Stewart and Josephine Hull.

 Plot

-Elwood P. Dowd is an affable man who claims to have an unseen (and presumably imaginary) friend Harvey – whom Elwood describes as a six foot, three-and-one-half inch [page 51 of playbook, Elwood states "six feet one and a half!"
-Jimmy Stewart's height is six foot three and a half] (192 cm) tall pookah [Chase uses the spelling p-o-o-k-a as noted especially by the character Wilson who is reading the definition from a dictionary on page 33 of Chase's playbook] resembling an anthropomorphic rabbit.
+Elwood P. Dowd is an affable man who claims to have an unseen (and presumably imaginary) friend Harvey – whom Elwood describes as a six foot, three-and-one-half inch pookah (Chase uses the spelling p-o-o-k-a as noted especially by the character Wilson who is reading the definition from a dictionary on page 33 of Chase's playbook) resembling an anthropomorphic rabbit.
 Elwood introduces Harvey to everyone he meets.
 His social-climbing sister, Veta Simmons, increasingly finds his eccentric behavior embarrassing.
 She decides to have him committed to a sanitarium.
 When they arrive at the sanitarium, a comedy of errors ensues.
 When Veta confesses that she has seen Harvey too, the young Dr. Sanderson commits Veta instead of Elwood.
 But when the mistake comes out, the search is on for Elwood and his invisible companion.

 When Elwood shows up at the sanitarium looking for his lost friend Harvey, it seems that the mild-mannered Elwood has had a strange influence on the staff, including sanitarium director Dr. Chumley.
 Only just before Elwood is to be given an injection that will make him into a "perfectly normal human being, and you know what bastards they are!" (in the words of a taxi driver who has become involved in the proceedings) does Veta realize that she would rather have Elwood the same as he has always been – carefree and kind – even if it means living with Harvey.